Hot Together: History

-The eighth of the group's nine collaborations with producer Richard Perry, Hot Together represented a downturn in the Pointer Sisters' fortunes.
-The lead single, "Goldmine", charted well on Billboard's R&B and dance charts but only reached #33 on the Hot 100.
-A second single, the ballad "All I Know Is the Way I Feel", reached #93 on the Hot 100.
+The eighth of the group's nine collaborations with producer Richard Perry, Hot Together This album represented a different style in the band as they played ballads and slow music.
+The lead single, "Goldmine", charted well on Billboard's R&B. It charted very well alongside its song (from the same album) "Sexual Power," reaching #7 on the Billboard Dance charts.
+And on the Billboard charts, it reached the top 40 (#33).
+A second single, the ballad "All I Know Is the Way I Feel", reached #93 on the Hot 100 and It reached the Adult Contemporary charts, reaching the top 40.
 A third release, "Mercury Rising", only managed an appearance on Billboard's R&B chart.

-The album's title track is more well-known, having been included in the soundtrack for the Mel Brooks' 1987 film Spaceballs and the Richard Dreyfuss 1987 film Stakeout; it was also a part of the NBA's late 1980s promotional campaign.
+The album's title track is more well-known, having been included in the soundtrack for the Mel Brooks 1987 film Spaceballs and the Richard Dreyfuss 1987 film Stakeout; it was also used in advertisements for the 1987 NBA playoffs.
+The song was prominently featured in the second trailer for the upcoming 2026 video game, Grand Theft Auto VI, leading to a 182,000% surge in streams on Spotify.

 Other songs of note include "Set Me Free" (co-written by "Neutron Dance" scribe Allee Willis and featured in the opening scene of Whoopi Goldberg's 1986 film Jumpin' Jack Flash) and "My Life" (co-written by actress/comedian Sandra Bernhard).
 The album was remastered and issued on CD, with bonus tracks, in 2011 by Big Break Records.